noi-techpark/authentication-server/docs/oauth2-and-openID-connect.md

 #### NOTE

 The ID_Token can **not** be used to request information from a resource server.
 You always have to use the **access_token**.

+## Protocol Flows

+On an abstract level the protocol can be defined in 3 steps.

+1. Authorization Request

+The client requests authorization from the resource owner.
+The client receives an authorization grant, which is a credential representing the resource owner.

+2. Token request

+The client uses the authorization grant from the previous response and authenticates itself at the authorization server to get an access token.

+3. Protected resource request

+With the access token the client app can request protected resources in behalf of the user.
+The resource server validates the access token and, if valid, serves the request.

+### Authorization Grant

+An authorization grant is a credential representing the resource owner's authorization (to access its protected resources) used by the client to obtain an access token.
+Oauth supports different grant types: Authorization Code, Implicit, Resource Owner Password Credentials, Client Credentials.